 James T. Hodgkinson, the gunman who shot some congressmen playing baseball on President Trump's birthday, called Trump a traitor on social media, was a fanatical Bernie Sanders supporter, and had campaigned for Bernie to get the Democratic nomination in 2016.
 Again, he was Democrat material, whether or not he was a registered member of the party.

-Finally, it should be mentioned that none of the above killers was a member of the National Rifle Association.
+Finally, it should be mentioned that none of the above killers was a member of the NRA.
 I have written elsewhere that there is more hate on the left end of today's political spectrum than on the right; there's your proof.
 And because most of them were insane as well, in a more sensible, less politically correct society, they would have been confined to some sort of institution.

 So there's how to make the country safer.
 Never mind the guns, just don't let liberal Democrats have them and lock up the crazy folks.
 Maybe lock up the Democrats as well, if they can't control their own extremists.